Labiteers/labiteers-azure-connector/README.md

-# 🌩️ Labiteers Cloud Setup Tool
+# 🌩️ Labiteers Azure Connector Tool

-The **Labiteers Cloud Setup Tool** is a PowerShell-based automation script that prepares your Microsoft Azure environment for use with the **Labiteers platform**.
+The **Labiteers Azure Connector Tool** is a PowerShell-based automation script that prepares your Microsoft Azure environment for use with the **Labiteers platform**.
 It automatically registers the required Azure application, configures permissions, and ensures your subscription is ready for smooth integration.

 ---